About us

 Contact us

-In order to show our independence, the Herpes Viruses Association needs to be show transparency and impartiality in its relations with funders/supporters.
+In order to show our independence, the Herpes Viruses Association needs to be transparent and impartial in its relations with funders/supporters.
 All HVA’s activities are funded from:

 We do not link our activities to commercial marketing or public relations campaigns except where this is relevant and in the interests of our service users.